dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

 cells is calculated, in order to calculate the correlation of geodesic distances of two trajectories ([**Figure 4a**](#fig_waypoints_overview)).
-These cell waypoints are determined by viewing each milestone, edge between two milestones and region of delayed commitment as a collection of cells.
+These cell waypoints are determined by viewing each milestone, edge and region of delayed commitment as a collection of cells.
 We do stratified sampling from each collection of cells by weighing them by the total number of cells within that collection.
-For calculating the cor\[dist\] between two trajectories, the distances between all cells and the union of both waypoint sets is computed.
+For calculating the cor<sub>dist</sub> between two trajectories, the distances between all cells and the union of both waypoint sets is computed.

-To select the number of cell waypoints, we need to find a trade-off between the accuracy versus the time to calculate cor\[dist\].
-To select an optimal number of cell waypoints, we used the synthetic dataset with the most complex topology, and determined the cor\[dist\] at different levels of both cell shuffling and number of cell waypoints ([**Figure 4b**](#fig_waypoints_overview)).
-We found that using cell waypoints does not induce a systematic bias in the cor\[dist\], and that its variability was relatively minimal when compared to the variability between different levels of cell shuffling when using 100 or more cell waypoints.
+To select the number of cell waypoints, we need to find a trade-off between the accuracy versus the time to calculate cor<sub>dist</sub>.
+To select an optimal number of cell waypoints, we used the synthetic dataset with the most complex topology, and determined the cor<sub>dist</sub> at different levels of both cell shuffling and number of cell waypoints ([**Figure 4b**](#fig_waypoints_overview)).
+We found that using cell waypoints does not induce a systematic bias in the cor<sub>dist</sub>, and that its variability was relatively minimal when compared to the variability between different levels of cell shuffling when using 100 or more cell waypoints.

 <p>